Ash vs Evil Dead: Production

 The series first started life as two competing ideas for a fourth Evil Dead film.
 However at the time the Raimi brothers did not know how to get funding for the film and so it was instead written as a TV show.
 Writing for the medium presented new challenges for Sam as he had to make the series accessible to new viewers as well as create new characters to "bounce off of".
 The project was first officially revealed by Raimi at a surprise appearance at the 2014 San Diego Comic-Con.
 That November, Starz announced that they officially put an order in for the series.
 Campbell said the channel was the only network that would give them the ability to be unrated and unrestricted; Campbell has stated that Starz does not require the crew to create alternate, "wimpy" versions for television.

 The pilot episode of the series was written by Sam Raimi (who also directed), Ivan Raimi and Tom Spezialy.
 In February 2015, original film series producer Robert Tapert returned to produce along with Raimi, Campbell and Craig DiGregorio.
 Ray Santiago and Dana DeLorenzo were cast in the lead roles of Pablo Simon Bolivar and Kelly Maxwell, and Jill Marie Jones was cast as Amanda Fisher, a Michigan State Trooper.
 In March 2015, Lucy Lawless was cast as Ruby, a mysterious figure who's on a quest to stop the evil outbreak and believes that Ash is the one who's the cause of it.
 In April 2015, Starz released a new graphic teaser advertising the TV show is coming in the fall of 2015, along with a new poster for the series.
 Filming commenced in Auckland, New Zealand later that month.

 Due to legal issues with Universal Pictures, the events from Army of Darkness could not specifically be mentioned in the first season.
 In April 2015, the producers made it clear that they wanted to resolve the issue, and in mid-2016, producer Robert Tapert stated that the rights issue had been solved and that references to Army of Darkness would appear from season two onward.

+Marketing

+During the 2016 election of United States, Starz made a fictional web campaign on Youtube to promote the second season of the show called "Ash For President", where Ash promised to transform the White House into a party house and campaign subscribers received gifts related to the character.